 It is hard not to recognize Facebook’s massive reach.
-Over a billion people use Facebook every day, yet many parishes resist joining or have pages that haven’t been updated since their original creation.
+Over 1.62 billion people use Facebook every day, yet many parishes resist joining or have pages that haven’t been updated since their original creation.
 Are you thinking about starting a page for your parish but don’t know where to start?
 Unsure if you should create one or what to do after you start a page?
 We’re here to help!

+One main benefit of using Facebook is the ability to create and invite people to events.
+This enables people to see what’s going on in the parish and to RSVP.
+Facebook is an easy way for parishioners to keep track of what events they would like to attend and for parishes to see who plans to come to events.
 While more of a next step, Facebook advertising allows parishes to target people living within their area to promote both events and the parish Facebook page.
 This is relatively inexpensive way to potentially reach hundreds of new people in your parish boundaries and engage them in a new way.
 Facebook also allows for instant updates – cancelled events, location changes, and other important announcements can be made in real time.

+One main benefit of using Facebook is the ability to create and invite people to events.
+This enables people to see what’s going on in the parish and to RSVP.
+Facebook is an easy way for parishioners to keep track of what events they would like to attend and for parishes to see who plans to come to events.
 While more of a next step, Facebook advertising allows parishes to target people living within their area to promote both events and the parish Facebook page.
 This is relatively inexpensive way to potentially reach hundreds of new people in your parish boundaries and engage them in a new way.
 Facebook also allows for instant updates – cancelled events, location changes, and other important announcements can be made in real time.

-Many parishes struggle to find relevant content to post consistently on their Facebook pages.
+As important as it is to have a presence on Facebook, many parishes struggle to find relevant content to post consistently on their Facebook pages.
 Think of your Facebook page from the point of view of a parishioner or visitor - what things would be useful to see?
 Basic information on your “About” tab such as Mass times, locations, and contact information are vital.
-Beyond the basics though, here are some suggestions for what can make your page as inviting and interactive as possible:
+But what about ongoing posts?
+Morning and evening prayer posts may be ways to have on-going posts.
+Also, saints posts are the most popular on new media.
+How are you inviting people to use, to explore your posted content, to move beyond the media toward personal encounters?

 Tips for posting on Facebook

-What makes for good posts?
+What makes good posts?

 |